-- A team of specialists, including doctors with advanced training and expertise in caring for liver cancer.
+- A team of specialists with advanced training and expertise.

 - Access to clinical trials for promising therapies that aren’t yet widely available.

-- A full menu of support services to help you and your family throughout cancer treatment.
+- A full menu of support services for you and your family during and after treatment.

-- National recognition: We are the only program in Oregon with the National Cancer Institute’s top designation for research excellence.
-U.S. News & World Report also ranks OHSU's gastroenterology/GI surgery program among the best in the nation.
+- Comprehensive care: We are the only program in Oregon to earn the National Cancer Institute’s top designation for leadership in preventing, diagnosing, and treating cancer.

-- Training and experience: Many of our specialists completed fellowships at top cancer centers such as Memorial Sloan Kettering and Johns Hopkins.
+- Depth of experience: Many of our specialists completed fellowships at top cancer centers such as Memorial Sloan Kettering and Johns Hopkins.
 This advanced training means you receive care from doctors who are experts in their fields.